Cosmian/CipherCompute/README.md

  - click on `Participants` in the main menu
  - accept participant 0 by clicking on the accept button
+ -
  ![accept participant](./images/accept_participant.png)

- - Redo the same operation to add participant 2 with URL: `http://orchestrator_2:9002`
+ - Redo the same operation to add Charlie as participant 2 with URL: `http://orchestrator_2:9002`

 Once complete, all participants should show as approved on Alice screen

  ![all participants](./images/all_participants.png)